ceri-num/ens-uv-sni/chapter_01/Computing_system.md

+A typical computing system consists of hardware components, which have been carefully designed to effectively work together, and software components, also known as programs, that run in the system.

+Further theoretical overview and history of a computer, in general, is available at (https://www.techtarget.com/searchwindowsserver/definition/system).

+- **Note**: For a brief review of how a computer system works, a simple computer architecture can be found in [Little Man Computer](https://www.101computing.net/LMC/#).

 ## Basic computing systems for robotics

 A computing system is one of the integral aspects of robotics.
 It is well known that many complex computations take place in robotic system to provide the intelligent capability for this kind of system.
 For this reason, selecting the right computer is essential.